moritzscheckenbach/KI_Training_Pipeline/README.md

 ```

 #### Dataloader Directories
-The Dataloader is supplying iterated batches of `(images, targets)´.
+The Dataloader is supplying iterated batches of `(images, targets)´ in classic COCO convention.

 Images have the Type: List[torch.Tensor]; and the length of the batchsize.
 Every entry is a picture as a tensor like: